New Patients 610-904-9274

 What is the most common cause of bleeding gums?

 Most of our patients who suffer from bleeding gums have some form of gum disease.
 Gum disease is caused by a build-up of plaque and tartar on the teeth along the gum line.
 This is the direct result of not properly caring for your teeth.
+To avoid plaque and tartar buildup on your teeth, you should brush your teeth properly twice a day, floss at least once a day, and visit Dr. Petkevis every six months for a routine oral hygiene exam and teeth cleaning.

-Can a saltwater rinse help bleeding gums?
+Can a salt water rinse help bleeding gums?

-A warm saltwater rinse can reduce gum inflammation.
+A warm salt water rinse can reduce gum inflammation.
 While saltwater rinses will not cure bleeding gums, they can address painful and swollen gums.
 Saltwater rinses can help reduce the number of harmful bacteria in the mouth.

 When should I visit the dentist to treat bleeding gums?